 - Inform and train workers, as necessary, in the use of the introduced risk control measures.

 The current Workplace Directions in place in Victoria include a number of obligations to protect workers.
 These include, amongst other requirements, signagein publicly accessible spaces advising of the maximum number of people that can be present in that space at any given time.

 What can the prudent employer do to ensure physical distancing in temporal terms?

 Maintaining physical distancing may also require other changes:

-- limit access to the workplace or parts of the workplace to essential workers only;
+- Limiting access to the workplace or parts of the workplace to only essential workers;

 - Determine the groups of staff and schedule groups to work together.